-Among the total 12,282 CO examples, we found from the COCA, the overall frequency of the top 9 verbs is represented in the following figure.
+Among the total 12,282 CO examples, we found from the COCA, the overall frequency of the top 9 verbs is represented in the following figure:

-(19) Frequencies of the Top 9 Verbs with the CO Construction.
+(20) Frequencies of the top 9 verbs with the CO Construction:

-3) The bracket indicates the lemma form of the verb.
+4The bracket indicates the lemma form of the verb.

-4) The comma also counts as one word in the COCA.
+5The comma also counts as one word in the COCA.

 As seen here, the verb live has the highest frequency, followed by the verb sing and smile.
-When we tease out the frequency into unergative and unaccusative verbs, we have the following tables.
+When we tease out the frequency into unergative and unaccusative verbs, we have the following table:

-(20) a.
-Frequency of the Unergative Verbs + CO
+(21) a.
+Frequency of the unergative verbs + CO

 verb live sing smile dream laugh dance sleep grin sigh frequency 6899 3371 639 238 199 120 86 77 28 b.
-Frequency of the Unaccusative Verbs + CO verb die fall grow drop bounce blow slide blush frequency 529 0 0 0 0 0 0 0
+Frequency of the unaccusative verbs + CO verb die fall grow drop bounce blow slide blush frequency 529 0 0 0 0 0 0 0

 What surprised us most in the corpus finding is the frequencies of unaccusative verbs with the CO.
-Contrary to Kuno and Takami (2004), the corpus search unexpectedly yields no instances of the CO for the unaccusative verbs.
+Contrary to the literature including Kuno and Takami (2004), the corpus search unexpectedly yields no instances of the CO for the unaccusative verbs.
 The only exception is the verb die.
 This finding is identical to the one that Höche (2009) obtained from the BNC corpus search.
 Höche identified 109 verbs combining with the CO but also found out no unaccusative verbs with the CO, except the verb die.

+In our corpus search, the verb die is the fourth in frequency.
 We have also noted that die in the CO construction behaves differently from other CO unergative verbs.
-One visible difference is that the CO of the verb die is often used with the indefinite article or without any.
+One visible difference is that the CO of the verb die is often used with the indefinite article or without any:

-(21) a.
+- (22) a.
+I'm not a cockroach, idiot.
 I'm a beetle.
 And you're going to die a real death.
-(COCA)b.
+(COCA) - b.
+Others had died more-violent deaths and shambled on with bullet holes in their bloody clothes.
+(COCA)

+c.
 The Russian government had sent cruel cossacks through villages, taking the survivors away to prison camps where they died lingering deaths.
 (COCA)

 This intriguing property is clear when compare the CO of the other verbs.
-With respect to the frequency of the CO with the indefinite article a, the verb die has the highest frequency.
+With respect to the frequency of the CO with the indefinite article a, the verb die has the highest frequency:

-The figure in (22) indicates that about 91% of the CO with the verb die is indefinite, while only about half of the CO with verbs like sing, dance is indefinite.
-Given the assumption that the definite NP has more referential power than the indefinite NP, we can conjecture that the CO of die is preferred to denote an event, rather than an individual.
+As seen from the table in (23), about 91% of the CO with the verb die is indefinite, while only about half of the CO with verbs like sing, dance is indefinite.
+Given the assumption that the definite NP has more referential power than the indefinite NP (see Borer 1994), we can conjecture that the CO of die is preferred to denote an event, rather than an individual.
+Our corpus examples also indicate that the modifier in the CO is interpreted as manner: